 I chased the sun through Oman along the Tropic of Cancer

-A crawl up the slopes of Jebel Misht and then a very tired stumble back into the car – sunset in the Rub Al Khali and a puncture on the way out – the link – all on my search for the Tropic of Cancer in Oman.
+On my search for the Tropic of Cancer Oman I almost literally crawled up the slopes of Jebel Misht and then made a very tired stumble back into the car – saw sunset in the Rub Al Khali and had a puncture on the way out.